-Table 2: Dispersion of Sales and Industry Characteristics: Baseline Estimates
+Dispersion of Sales and Industry Characteristics: Baseline Estimates

-Notes: The dependent variable is the standard deviation of log establishment sales in a 6-digit NAICS industry.
+Notes.
+The dependent variable is the standard deviation of log establishment sales in a 6-digit NAICS industry.
 This variable is computed using data on receipts of sales and number of establishments in six sales-size bins homogeneous over time, and weighting the observations with the number of establishments in each bin.
 All variables except for GDP growth are observed at the 6-digit industry level in the years 1997, 2002 and 2007.
 All industry-level controls are contemporaneous to the dependent variable.
 GDP growth is computed over the two years prior to each observation.
-All specifications are estimated with Ordinary Least Squares.
-Standard errors are clustered by 6-digit industry and reported in brackets. , , and denote significance at 1, 5, and 10 per cent, respectively.
-See also notes to previous tables.
+All specifications are estimated with ordinary least squares.
+Standard errors are clustered by 6-digit industry and reported in parentheses. \\\, \\ and \ denote significance at 1%, 5% and 10% respectively.
+See also notes to Table 1.